-Deutsches Haus at NYU, the Center for European and Mediterranean Studies and the European Union Studies Center of the Graduate Center CUNY present "After the German Federal Election: Analyzing the Results and Looking Ahead".
+Deutsches Haus at NYU, the Center for European and Mediterranean Studies the European Union Studies Center of the Graduate Center CUNY, and and the American Council on Germany present "After the German Federal Election: Analyzing the Results and Looking Ahead".
 On the night after the election, this panel discussion will bring together distinguished experts on German politics to conduct an analysis of the election results and to discuss the direction the country is likely to take under a new government.
 The panel featuring Dr. Sheri Berman, Thomas Jahn, and Dr. Christian Martin will be moderated by Dr. Steven E. Sokol.

 On September 24, 2017, Germany is heading to the polls to elect a new federal legislative assembly, and to decide who will govern the country for the next four years.
 Can Angela Merkel continue her chancellorship and her trademark governance by steady hand?
 What would follow for the stability of Europe and German-American relations if Merkel were not to be re-elected?
 Is there an option for a center-left majority that would include the former communist state party “Die Linke”?
 What will be the electoral fate of the far right “Alternative für Deutschland” and their nativist agenda?
 Will its support dwindle as those of other authoritarian populist parties have, or will they see an unexpected upswing?
 Special focus will be given to election results from East Germany and the specific role the electorate there play in shaping the composition of the nineteenth German Bundestag.